DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-07-01-cocharan_q_test.md

 title: 'Cochran’s Q Test: Comparing Three or More Related Proportions'
 ---

-# Cochran’s Q Test: Comparing Three or More Related Proportions

 In the realm of statistical analysis, there are many situations where we need to compare proportions across **related groups**, particularly when the data is **binary** (e.g., success/failure, yes/no).
 For such cases, **Cochran’s Q test** provides an effective way to determine whether there are significant differences in proportions across three or more related samples.

 This article provides a comprehensive overview of Cochran’s Q test, including when it should be used, its underlying assumptions, and how it relates to other statistical tests, such as **McNemar’s test** and **logistic regression**.